lara-oriol-cabrera/Cyclistic-Bike-Share-Customer-Analysis/README.md

 ## 📈 ANALYSIS
 ### DESCRIPTIVE ANALYSIS
-In this section, I will conduct a descriptive analysis to provide a comprehensive overview of the data related to Cyclistic's bike usage patterns.
-This analysis aims to summarize key statistics and trends, helping us understand the characteristics of different user groups, including casual riders and members.
+In this section, I will conduct a descriptive analysis in R-Studio to provide a comprehensive overview of the data related to Cyclistic's bike usage patterns.
+This analysis aims to summarize key statistics and trends, helping us understand the characteristics of the sample.

 a) Members and Casuals
 ```r